DanishButt586/To-Do-App/README.md

 ## 🙏 Acknowledgements

-- React & Vite teams
-- Express maintainers
-- Inspiration: building robust persistence without a database
+I learned a lot from official docs (React, Vite, Express) and from experimenting with how to make file persistence safer.
+Even though this is my first MERN-style project, I tried to think about reliability early.

 ---

 ## 📌 Notes

 Express 5 is currently in stable release (5.1.x).
-If you prefer LTS stability semantics, you can lock to a specific minor version.
+Future improvement: lock versions and introduce environment-based config + MongoDB.

 ---

-Happy hacking! 🚀
+Thanks for checking out my first MERN project! 🚀